MiliDS-Lewis/SummitLearning/src/data/programs/1-gcse.md

   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
   tagline: Our GCSE Plans
-  headline: A program for every parent and student
+  headline: A program for every parent and child
-  text: We know you care about your children's future.
+  text: We know you care about your child's future.
 That’s why we offer you the freedom to choose the right program for them.
   pricing1:
     name: Regular
-    price: $1.2k
+    price: £1.2k
     interval: per month
     shortDescription: M-F from 8 AM to 3:00 PM
     features: